triton-inference-server/hugectr_backend/docs/architecture.md

 <div align=center>Fig. 2.
 HugeCTR Inference Localized Deployment Architecture</div>

-## Distributed Deployment-Hierarchical HugeCTR Parameter Server
+## Distributed Deployment with Hierarchical HugeCTR Parameter Server ##
 The distributed Redis cluster is introduced as a CPU cache to store larger embedding tables and interact with the GPU embedding cache directly.
 The local RocksDB serves as a query engine to back up the complete embedding table on the local SSDs in order to assist the Redis cluster to perform missing embedding keys look up.
 To enable hierarchical service, they need to add the `"db_type"` configuration item to ps.json as `"hierarchy"` .